Skip to main content

 10. It will display all Graphs based on your selection

-NOTE: You can also combine some or all of the other filters together: Keywords, Graph, Graph Group, Name, Responsible Member, Team, Created and Updated.
+NOTE: You can also combine some or all of the other filters together: Keywords, Graph, Graph Group, Name, Responsible Member, Responsible Position, Team, Inverted, Aggregate Method, Description, Empty Description, Created At, Last Updated At, Last Data Point Updated By, Archived, Hidden and Custom Attributes.

 11. There is one more filter that can be used: All / Any.
 The default selection is All.
 It means that if you combine multiple filters, the graph you are searching for needs to match all of them.
 The Any filter will return all graphs that belong to each individual filter.
 Click on All to switch between All / Any.